christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 Once the deployment has finished, your app will be directly available under the URL `https://PROJECT_ID.appspot.com`.

-You can re-run the publish command later on to publish a newer version : you'll see the version number simply incrementing under the "default service" under *Services section* :
+You can re-run the publish command later on to publish a newer version : you'll see the version number simply incrementing under the "default service" in the *Services section* of the web console :

 ![AppEngine services]({{site.url}}/img/appengine_versions.png)